sommerfeld-io/configs-homelab/docs/nodes/talos/index.md

 ### Network Setup

-All RasPi nodes are connected to the switch via cable.
+All RasPi nodes that are running the Talos Cluster are connected to the switch via cable.
 The switch is connected to the wifi network through the repeater.

-Requests from workstations are routed through the router to the RasPi nodes, so they still rely on WiFi.
-But the RasPi nodes themselves should communicate with each other through the wired connection.
+Requests from workstations and the management node are routed through the router to the RasPi nodes, so they still rely on WiFi.
+But the cluster nodes themselves should communicate with each other through the wired connection.
 For internet access, they too rely on the WiFi connection.

 ```kroki-plantuml
 @startuml